 Choose the timing when it should execute (e.g On Enter or On Exit).

 You can add more than one rule executing a connector, and the order behind of them will be: On Enter first and finally On Exit.
 (On Save, applies while in the form, given that button is pressed).

 Multiple rules in same timing activity actions will execute from first listed one to the last listed one.

 3. Select the Connector instance configuration to be used and its action.

 This implies that at this point, you should know which authentication credentials you will use for the connection.

 Click Next when finished.

 4. Map the inputs and outputs as required by the connector.

 You may resolve doubts with the author of the connector if you do not follow exactly what inputs and outputs are required or how are these to be used, or by looking up the documentation for that particular third party system's API (e.g Twitter's official web site).

 Press Finish when done.

 If you want to map the error output check the Continue and execute mapping when a connector error is received.
 Otherwise, select an option to specify the behavior when an error is encountered:

 In order to troubleshoot and watch over the execution of your connector, you may activate traces in Bizagi (In a development environment, or only temporarily, in a different environment).

-To activate traces, open the Tracing window located in the Configuration tab in the Ribbon and ensure you mark the External connectors item (by pressing the All/Warning/Error buttons).
+To activate traces, open the Tracing window located in the Configuration tab in the Ribbon and make sure you mark the External connectors item (by pressing the All/Warning/Error buttons).

 Upon execution, traces will be found at C:\Bizagi\Projects\<Your Project Name>\Temporary\Connectors\ file.

 To learn more about the different types of traces, refer to Tracing.

 To learn more about the Log object and its methods, refer to Bizagi API for connectors.

 In addition to traces, whenever connectors are run, you may use your browser's developer tools to get further information about errors (i.e., using the console and network tab to check out for details).